merrellj-codeup/coffee-project/README.md

 - Make your name search case insensitive

-- Allow the user to add new coffees to the page
+- Allow the user to add new coffeelist to the page

     Create another form on the page that has an input for the coffee name, and a select to choose the coffee roast.
-When the form is submitted, the new coffee should appear on the page. (*Note that any new coffees you add will be lost when you refresh the page, for an extra challenge, research how `localStorage` works and see if you can find a way to persist the data*)
+When the form is submitted, the new coffee should appear on the page. (*Note that any new coffeelist you add will be lost when you refresh the page, for an extra challenge, research how `localStorage` works and see if you can find a way to persist the data*)

 - Style it!

-    The page looks pretty plain as it is, and the refactoring we did above to use `div`s for coffees should give us more flexibility in styling. (*Hint: the styling shown in the example below can be achieved purely with bootstrap classes, that is, without custom CSS*)
+    The page looks pretty plain as it is, and the refactoring we did above to use `div`s for coffeelist should give us more flexibility in styling. (*Hint: the styling shown in the example below can be achieved purely with bootstrap classes, that is, without custom CSS*)